Best May Dividend Paying Stocks

 - Pays dividends in February, May, August, and November

 The company’s business lines are focused on 4 areas.
-Those areas are diagnostic tests, medical devices, generic pharmaceuticals, and nutritional products.
+Specifically diagnostic tests, medical devices, generic pharmaceuticals, and nutritional products.

-Abbott spun off its branded pharmaceutical products division in 2013.
-Into a separate publicly traded company.
-As it so happens, that company (AbbVie) is our next stock that pays dividends in February.
+Abbott spun off its branded pharmaceutical products division in 2013 into a separate publicly traded company.
+As it so happens, that company (AbbVie) is our next stock that pays dividends in May.

 - Stock symbol: ABBV